espruino/BangleApps/apps/antonclk/README.md

 Weekday name depends on the current locale.
 If seconds are shown, the weekday is never shown as there is not enough space on the watch face.
-* **Show Weeknumber** - Week-number (ISO-8601) is shown. (default: Off) If "Show Weekday" is "Off" the week-number is displayed as week #:<num>.
+* **Show Weeknumber** - Week-number (ISO-8601) is shown. (default: Off) If "Show Weekday" is "Off" the week-number is displayed as "week #:<num>".
-If "Show Weekday" is "On" the weekday name is cut at 6th position and .#<week num> is added.
+If "Show Weekday" is "On" the weekday name is cut at 6th position and suffixed with ".#<week num>".
 If seconds are shown, the week number is never shown as there is not enough space on the watch face.
 * **Vector font** - Use the built-in vector font for dates and weekday.
 This can improve readability.